 Step 1.
 Confirm Membership

-Ensure the plumber or heating engineer is a SNIPEF Member by checking our Need a Plumber website.
-If they are not a member, you should contact the Citizens Advice consumer helpline on 03454 04 05 06.
+Ensure the plumber or heating business is a current SNIPEF Member by checking our Need a Plumber website.
+If they are not a member, you should contact the Citizens Advice Scotland at 0800 028 1456 or Citizens Advice Northern Ireland at 0800 915 4604.

 Step 2.
 Attempt to Resolve Directly